02Kenzo/objectionwiki/Home.md

 ![objection](https://i.imgur.com/SwmFT5O.png)

 This wiki contains more information about how to install, use and understand `objection`.

-Articles of interest include:
+#### quick links
 * [Installation](Installation)
 * [Using objection](Using-objection)
 * [Patching iOS Applications](Patching-iOS-Applications)